ModelOriented/FairPAN/README.md

 and [fairmodels](https://github.com/ModelOriented/fairmodels)
 functions such as `DALEX::model_performance()` or `fairmodels::fairness_check()`.

-*If you have problems with the training process remember to use monitor parameter and plot_monitor function for parameter adjustments*
+*If you have problems with the training process remember to use monitor parameter and plot_monitor function for parameter adjustments.*

 Check [FairPAN Website](https://modeloriented.github.io/FairPAN/)!